automl/auto-sklearn/CONTRIBUTING.md

     *   Note that these may take a while so check out `pytest --help` to see how you can run tests so that only previous failures run or only certain tests are run.
         This can help you try changes and get results faster.
         Do however run one last full `pytest` once you are finished and happy!
+    *   Here are some we find particularly useful
+        ```
+        # Run tests in specific file like 'test_estimators.py'
+        pytest "test/test_automl/test_estimators.py"

+        # Run an entire directory of tests such as 'pipeline'
+        pytest "test/test_pipeline"

+        # Run a specific test 'test_mytest' in a specific directory 'test_automl'
+        pytest -k "test_mytest" "test/test_automl"

+        # Rerun all the tests that failed in the last `pytest` command
+        pytest --last-failed

+        # Rerun all tests but run the failed ones first
+        pytest --failed-first

+        # Exit on the first test failure
+        pytest -x
+        ```
+    *   More advanced editors like PyCharm may have built in integrations which could be good to check out!

 *   Now we are going to use [sphinx](https://www.sphinx-doc.org/en/master/) to generate all the documentation and make sure there are no issues.
     ```bash